ahmed-ali-hammad/bookhive/README.md

 - [Built Using](#built-using)

 ## 🧐 About <a name = "about"></a>
-BookHive is an API that enables users to store, query, update, and delete book records.
+**BookHive** is an API designed for managing book records, offering users the ability to store, query, update, and delete book information.
+The application consists of two main modules:

+- Book Module: Handles book-related operations, including listing, creating, updating, and deleting books.
+- User Module: Manages user authentication and account actions such as sign-up, login, and logout.

+The application uses **JWT** (JSON Web Tokens) for access control.
+Additionally, Redis is employed to handle token revocation for managing user logouts.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.